dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Indie/Ok Computer/radiohead.md

 Bruises that won't heal
 You look so tired, unhappy
 Bring down the government
-- KKKKKKKKKKKKKKKKKKK, we attempt to put our frustration of our lives to the governmnent
+- KKKKKKKKKKKKKKKKKKK, we attempt to put our frustration of our lives to the governmnent.
+This happens in every election cycle in Brazil

 They don't, they don't speak for us
 I'll take a quiet life